 You will visit the official British Government website and choose the passport renewal option.
 Here, you will be required to answer a few questions regarding your age and other relevant details.
 You will then be required to fill an application form and pay the necessary application fee.
 It means that you must have a credit card approved for international purchase.
 Please note that it costs you a little more doing it here as compared to the amount paid by those renewing the document from the UK.
 Banks will also levy additional fees and currency exchange fee.

 Your application will be forwarded to her majesty’s passport office.
 Once it is done, you will wait for six weeks before it is renewed.
 In some cases, you will receive an interview call.
 Also, her majesty’s office may require more information from you.
 The office only accepts photographs that meet certain specifications.
 So, you need to be on the lookout and furnish them with all the necessary details.
-During the process, you are advised not to plan any traveling.
-However, you may apply for an emergency traveling document if need be.
+During the process, you are advised not to plan any travelling.
+However, you may apply for an emergency travelling document if need be.

-For a jumbo passport 48 pages, you will pay 110.86 pounds while for a 32 pages book, you will pay 102.86 pounds
+For a jumbo passport 48 pages, you will pay 110.86 pounds while for a 32 pages book, you will pay 102.86 pounds.

 Other than paying the mandatory fee you will need to provide the following documents to be allowed to renew your British passport in South Africa.